csharpd/CV/readme.md

 - That year the club achieved record membership (600+ people) & sponsorship (£15,000).

 **Head of Consumer Sector: 2009&mdash;2001**
-- I was elected by the society to run the Consumer Sector.
-This involved allocating £5000 into FTSE 100 Equities, organizing weekly research meetings & explaining the basics of investment to younger members.
+- Running the Consumer Sector involved allocating £5000 into FTSE 100 Equities, organizing weekly research meetings & explaining the basics of investment to younger members.

 ### PADI Scuba Diving Instructor
 - I began diving when I was 12  & qualified as an instructor 6 years later.